 But my puppy used to follow me around…

-Puppy Training days are my favorite.
-Hands down one of the best hours of the day.
-But that’s ALL I do.
-One hour, three times a week.
-I know the stress of having a full time puppy is…REAL!
-I see it on owners faces every week as they see their cute little fluff ball of SQUISHY-NESS become a real life house destroyer and devil terror.
+I know the stress of having a full time puppy is real.
+I see it on the guardians faces every week as they see their cute little fluff ball of SQUISHY-NESS becomes a real life house destroyer and devil terror.

-“Oh, my dog already comes when called and he’s only 11 weeks old.”
+“Oh, my dog already comes when called and he’s only 10 weeks old.”

 “She never leaves my side!
 I don’t think recall will be an issue.”